mjohndus/adminer/README.md

 - `languages` is a comma-separated list of [languages](/admin/translations).
   If not specified, all languages will be included.
 - `themes` is a comma-separated list of [themes](/admin/themes) together with specific color variant.
 E.g.
-  `default-blue`, `default-red`, etc. If not specified, only the `default-blue` theme will be included.
-The `+` character can be used as a wildcard in the theme name.
+  `default-blue`, `default-red`, etc. If color variant is not specified (e.g. `default`), all color variants will be included.
+If no theme is specified, the `default-blue` theme will be included.
 - `config-file.json` is a path to the custom JSON configuration file.
 It contains a class with [the same parameters](#configuration) that can be configured in Admin constructor.